'A Lucky Man' Challenges Masculinity — With Love

 There's a fine line between outright, blatant, or malicious sexism and this more comfortable, seemingly less offensive place where men are merely ignorant of the ways they take possession of women — their looks, their labor, their humanity.
 And this is the line Brinkley knows how to straddle, creating fully formed characters who wrestle with what they think they have a right to.
 As a result, many of the stories also show women's power to stymie men.
 In the startling opening story, "No More Than a Bubble," two men, close friends, pursue two women at a party.
 As the night progresses, they lose and regain the women's interest over and over, and eventually manage to get the honor of walking them home.
 A rabid dog comes across their path, and — maybe because they're all a little drunk — the two men have no idea what to do.
 Meanwhile, one of the women, Sybil, kicks the dog squarely in the snout and the other, Naomie, joins her.
 "Then the animal wasn't moving or breathing.
 All of its wildness had been extinguished."
 In this moment, as the women exhibit strength that is feral and violent, they also extinguish the wildness belonging to the men.

 Another theme appearing in almost all the stories is that of touch between men.
-In a world there "no homo" is still common parlance, there is always a charge present when heterosexual men touch in full view of someone — in this case, the reader.
+In a world where "no homo" is still common parlance, there is always a charge present when heterosexual men touch in full view of someone — in this case, the reader.
 The touch Brinkley explores is varied, gentle or fierce, and it's almost always uncomfortable, yet beautiful, because it's an expression of a deep need that so many human beings share.
 In the story just mentioned, the two friends are forced to gaze at one another naked.
 Elsewhere, two usually-close boys get into a physical altercation, one man claps another on the shoulder, and two brothers share the complex dance of capoeira — the Brazilian martial art — while trying to discuss a wholly different and terrible kind of touch they both remember.
 Brinkley is masterful at conveying the importance of this tangible element between his male characters, while also allowing it to seem entirely natural and necessary.

 And while it's clearly a topic that concerns him, Brinkley's book isn't only about masculinity.
 It also deals in family relationships, love, aging, loss, and disappointment — the universal themes that keep us coming back to literature — while also conveying versions of black male experience.
 In fact, the collection may include only nine stories, but in each of them, Brinkley gives us an entire world.